RobotPajamas/suspenders/README.md

 ### BUILD LSP

 Experimental build file LSP support was added in [PR #105](https://github.com/RobotPajamas/suspenders/pull/105).
 It currently requires a manual step of opening the command palette and selecting "Pants: Re-generate BUILD LSP data".
 This generates BUILD file Python stubs, and restarts `pyright` which now knows to look for those stubs.

+### Pants.toml JSON Schema

+There is already a JSON schema file uploaded to schema store for each minor release of Pants (e.g. https://json.schemastore.org/pantsbuild-2.21.0.json).
+Users can setup [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) to point to this schema.

+Suspenders, however, will generate a `pants.toml` JSON schema for your currently enabled backends upon running "Pants: Re-generate BUILD LSP data".
+This schema is a subset of the one on schema store.

+The only real difference to the user is that the schema store variant might show autocompletions that aren't available until the user activates a specific backend, while the Suspenders-generated version shouldn't have that use case.

 ## Recommended Plugins